duckdb/dbt-duckdb/README.md

 a path on your local filesystem where you would like the DuckDB database file (and it's associated write-ahead log) to be written.
 You can also specify the `schema` parameter if you would like to use a schema besides the default (which is called `main`).

+Note that dbt-duckdb currently only works in single-threaded mode, just like [dbt-sqlite](https://github.com/codeforkjeff/dbt-sqlite); if you try to run dbt-duckdb with multiple `threads` configured in your profile, the adapter will raise an `AssertionError`.
+We are looking forward to fixing this limitation in the near future.

 There is also a `database` field defined in the `DuckDBCredentials` class for consistency with the parent `Credentials` class, but it defaults to `main` and setting it to be something else will likely cause strange things to happen that I cannot fully predict, so, ya know, don't do that.